-JSAPP JUMPSTART ACADEMIC PREPARATION PROGRAM Get the skills you need to succeed at university JSAPP Gatton will be held during Orientation Week.
+JSAPP JUMPSTART PROGRAM

+Get the skills you need to succeed at university

+JSAPP Gatton will be held during Orientation Week.
 This "getting started" program is recommended for all students beginning tertiary studies for the first time directly from secondary school, and is compulsory for all students living in Halls of Residence.

 This is a free two-day program offering a friendly and supportive environment to help students make the transition to a new educational institution.
 If offers sessions on academic writing, study skills, and succeeding at university and university life, combined with some fun afternoon activities.
 It's also a great opportunity to meet other students and staff.

+ACADEMIC PREPARATION

 Separate JSAPP programs will also be offered for Postgraduate students and Mature Age students.

+Book your place at orientation.ug.edu.au

+RESIDENTS' CLUB

-Book your place at orientation.uq.edu.au RESIDENTS' CLUB All Halls students are members of the Residents' Club (Res Club).
+All Halls students are members of the Residents' Club (Res Club).
 The role of the club is to provide enriching social, cultural and sporting activities to help residents meet people, consolidate friendships, try new experiences and have fun!

 The Res Club is an elected committee of residents who are passionate about enriching Halls students life.
 They have been busy all summer planning and organising Orientation Week, a selection of exciting events and activities throughout the year.

 The Res Club is eager to organise as many events as possible, and residents are encouraged to make recommendations to the club members if they would like anything to be organised - or better still - if they want to help the club, join one of the sub committees.

+UQ RES HALLS OF RESIDENCE - A PARENT'S GUIDE | 22

+and the second second

 Every year in October Res Club elections are held.
 All residents are welcome to nominate for positions.

 More information on all positions will be provided during the year.

+facebook.com/resclub

+SOCIAL LIFE

 A university campus is one of the most exciting and engaging places you can imagine and there are many opportunities for residents to be involved in a vast array of activities.

 Each week the Hall's compete in the Residents' Shield encompassing academic, cultural and sporting activities, including a regular sporting competition on Wednesdays.
 The emphasis is on participation and fun.
 Cheering, wearing their Hall colours, and supporting their team are an important focus of these events.

 There are numerous campus wide activities that students can get involved with including markets, a community garden, numerous clubs and societies, opportunities to volunteer with rescue dogs/cats, safe walks and running tracks including the Environmental Park and observing the many research animals located at the campus.
 The campus has its own club which hosts very popular dances during the week and is an excellent outlet for residents as most of the dances involve "fancy dress".
 It is a great opportunity to be a bit outrageous in the fashion stakes.
 The club is professionally run by the UQ Union and includes an option to engage under age students who are welcome to join in the dances and entertainment on offer whilst not drinking.

 One of the best aspects of Gatton campus is the relatively small number of students who attend thus contributing to a real family atmosphere where people are constantly interacting with familiar faces and places.